Hackstur/JokerShell/README.md

 1. Download/Fork/Copy/Get this project.
 1. Edit as you want  .
 1. Place it on the folder of your choice.
-1. Run the script as usual (not a lot of functions or cmdlets, by now).
+1. Run a script.

 #### Deployment ideas

-You can access to the computer and run the script ass usual, or you can try:
+You can access to the computer and run the script as usual, or you can try tools like:

 * P4wnP1 ALOA https://github.com/RoganDawes/P4wnP1_aloa
 * RubberDucky https://shop.hak5.org/products/usb-rubber-ducky-deluxe